Announcement: New Prayer Books Available

 rosary-bible

 Although most churches baptize children at birth , Baptists and other denominations wait until adolescence or adulthood.
 Water and the sign of the cross are used in all forms of baptism.
-And all have a profound spiritual effect on those baptized.
+And all have a profound spiritual effect on the baptized.

 On the other hand, it is recognized as a "minor" sacrament by Episcopalians.
 Lutherans, on the other hand, practice it as a rite that reminds children of the promise of baptism and prepares them for communion , and not as a sacrament.